Advice

 • The bond attorneys will inform the bank and you, as the buyer, that registration has taken place.

-• The proceeds of your bond will be paid out by the bank and the transfer attorneys will finalise the finances.
+• The bank will pay out the proceeds of your bond and the transfer attorneys will finalise the finances.

 • You will start paying off your home loan with the bank.